Nawang Gombu Sherpa: Honours and awards

 Gombu attended reunions of climbs during the 1950s and 1960s as part of the 1963 Everest Expedition Celebrations.
 In 2006, he was awarded the Tenzing Norgay Lifetime Achievement Award in the field of Indian mountaineering by President APJ Abdul Kalam.
+He was also made an honorary member of the Alpine Club, the American Alpine Club, and the Himalayan Club.

+In 1963, Gombu met President John F. Kennedy at the White House as part of a ceremony honoring climbers from the 1963 Everest Expedition.
+He also met Queen Elizabeth II on two occasions: the first in 1953, following the British Everest Expedition, and again in 1993 during the fortieth anniversary celebration of that climb.
+He presented both Kennedy and Queen Elizabeth with traditional Tibetan scarves.

 Gombu dedicated his later life to the Sherpa community, raising funds and being President of the Sherpa Buddhist Association for the past few years.